Animals help in the summer to combat the heat.

 Mini pond without fish

 Left: a mini pond in the making, still missing stones needed so that animals can easily get in and out.
-Right: a gardeny puddle measuring 1 x 1.25 metres inhabited by fifteen frogs.
-Are you excited about the gardeny puddle now anyway: ready-made kits with aquatic plants and planting instructions can be ordered through IVN.
+Right: a gardeny pool measuring 1 x 1.25 metres inhabited by 15 frogs.

 More water in the garden to brave the drought